sympmarc/SPServices/docs/value-added/SPRedirectWithID.md

 **Important Notes: This function will not work in anonymous mode.
 See [this blog post](http://sympmarc.com/2011/01/28/spservices-spredirectwithid-in-anonymous-mode-nope-wont-work/) for details on why.
 Also, there must be a redirect in place, as [rdoyle78](http://www.codeplex.com/site/users/view/rdoyle78) points out in his comment:**
 ```
-I just discovered something about SPRedirectWithID that I thought others might find useful.
+rdoyle78: "I just discovered something about SPRedirectWithID that I thought others might find useful.

 I've got a list with a custom new item form, and it turns out that the SPRedirectWithID function
 will not work if there is not already a redirect statement applied to the 'save' button.
 The function works perfectly with a standard form, but it will fail if the "save" button only
 performs a commit - it must also have a redirect action applied.
 I dont' know if I just missed
-this in your setup, but it might be important for those of us who are using custom forms.
+this in your setup, but it might be important for those of us who are using custom forms."
 ```

 **Tip**: If you are using this function in conjunction with others in the library, call SPRedirectWithID first, as it will speed up the redirection.